-This goal is achieved by the following: (1) staying up to date on developments in the gaming industry, including best practices and emerging technologies and utilizing the knowledge to raise awareness of these developments; (2) providing subject matter expertise to the Indian gaming industry in the field of technology; (3) strengthening information and communication systems to support timely decision making and the dissemination of information to all agency staff; and (4) maintaining the internal technology infrastructure and continuity of technology services.
+This goal is achieved by the following: (1) staying up-to-date on developments in the gaming industry, including best practices and emerging technologies, and utilizing the knowledge to raise awareness of these developments; (2) providing subject matter expertise to the Indian gaming industry in the field of technology; (3) strengthening information and communication systems to support timely decision making and the dissemination of information to all agency staff; and (4) maintaining the internal technology infrastructure and continuity of technology services.

-Objective 3.1: Stay up to date on developments in the gaming industry, including best practices and emerging technologies and utilize the knowledge to raise awareness of these developments to our tribal regulatory partners.
+Objective 3.1: Stay up-to-date on developments in the gaming industry, including best practices and emerging technologies and utilize the knowledge to raise awareness of these developments with our tribal regulatory partners.

 The NIGC is committed to making the best use of our resources and assisting our stakeholders in providing information on industry technology trends and best practices.
 We will conduct research, collect data, perform analysis, and disseminate information to promote awareness of developments in the gaming industry.
 We will encourage greater sharing of best practices.
-The NIGC will implement four strategies described below to achieve this objective.
+The NIGC will implement the four strategies described below to achieve this objective.

-- Research industry technology trends and best practices; - Identify or develop agency staff subject matter experts; - Disseminate information to tribes, tribal regulators and operators; and - Accelerate discovery of developments through the sharing of knowledge.
+- Research industry technology trends and best practices; - Identify or develop agency staff subject matter experts; - Disseminate information to tribes, tribal regulators, and operators; and - Accelerate discovery of developments through the sharing of knowledge.

-- Number of bulletins or reports issued providing technical assistance on gaming data systems. - Number of engagements conducted on industry technology trends and best practices.
+- Number of bulletins or reports issued providing technical assistance on gaming data systems. - Percentage of agency staff who have attended professional continuing education within their job category. - Number of engagements conducted on industry technology trends and best practices.